clustergarage/janus-controller/README.md

 Included within the controller are some mechanisms to speak to the Kubernetes API and the daemons to:

-- Gain insights into pods, endpoints, and custom JanusWatcher CRDs being added, updated, and deleted.
+- Gain insights into pods, endpoints, and custom JanusGuard CRDs being added, updated, and deleted.
-- Perform current daemon state check of watchers that it is currently hosting.
+- Perform current daemon state check of guards that it is currently hosting.
-- Notify the need to create and delete a filesystem watcher.
+- Notify the need to create and delete a filesystem guard.
 - Perform health checks for readiness and liveness probes in Kubernetes.

 ## Usage